arthurpedr/arthurpedr/README.md

 Hello, my name is pedro.

-At the moment, i'm studying C&T-Science e Technology, At the Federal university of semiarid |UFERSA|
+At the moment, i'm studying C&T-Science e Technology, At the rural Federal university of semiarid |UFERSA|

 -Loading...